vercel/next.js/README.md

 ### Component lifecycle

 When you need state, lifecycle hooks or **initial data population** you can export a `React.Component`.
-Notice that to load data when the page loads, we use `getInitialProps` which is an [`async`](https://zeit.co/blog/async-and-await) static method.
-It can asynchronously fetch anything that resolves to a JavaScript plain `Object`, which populates `props`.

 ```jsx
 import React from 'react'